UofT-PhySU/.github/profile/README.md

     1. [Python](https://github.com/UofT-PhySU/Python-Workshop)
     2. [LaTeX](https://github.com/UofT-PhySU/LaTeX-Workshop)
     3. [Mathematica](https://github.com/UofT-PhySU/Mathematica-workshop)
-2. See member-contributed utidlity codes [here](https://github.com/UofT-PhySU/Community-Utilities)
+2. See member-contributed utility codes [here](https://github.com/UofT-PhySU/Community-Utilities)
 3. See other projects made by our members:
     1. [Linux tutorial](https://github.com/UofT-PhySU/Linux-Tutorials) made by Yiǧit Özçelik
 4. How to use GitHub (for contributors)